nairkivm/nairkivm.github.io/_projects/project-008-e-commerce-lambda-etl.md

 <figure style="text-align: center;">
     <img src="/assets/img/project-008/e-commerce-alibaba-docker.png" alt="Overall images on the container that run batch process (Apache Airflow and dbt services) and stream process (Zookeeper, Kafka, producer, and etl-stream)" style="width:100%;">
-    <figcaption>Overall images on the container that run batch process (Apache Airflow and dbt services) and stream process (Zookeeper, Kafka, producer, and etl-stream).</figcaption>
+    <figcaption style="font-size: 0.8em;">Overall images on the container that run batch process (Apache Airflow and dbt services) and stream process (Zookeeper, Kafka, producer, and etl-stream).</figcaption>
 </figure>

 <figure style="text-align: center;">
     <img src="/assets/img/project-008/e-commerce-alibaba-dbt-model.png" alt="The dbt models implemented in this project as an extension after data load process.
 The dbt is also integrated with the Apache Airflow orchestration." style="width:100%;">
-    <figcaption>The dbt models implemented in this project as an extension after data load process.
+    <figcaption style="font-size: 0.8em;">The dbt models implemented in this project as an extension after data load process.
 The dbt is also integrated with the Apache Airflow orchestration.</figcaption>
 </figure>

 <figure style="text-align: center;">
     <img src="/assets/img/project-008/e-commerce-alibaba-userrevenue-data.png" alt="The 'user_revenue' table which is the result of the dbt transformation is an example of the data served in the data market." style="width:100%;">
-    <figcaption>The 'user_revenue' table which is the result of the dbt transformation is an example of the data served in the data market.</figcaption>
+    <figcaption style="font-size: 0.8em;">The 'user_revenue' table which is the result of the dbt transformation is an example of the data served in the data market.</figcaption>
 </figure>

 ## Conclusion